 Library Lunchers Eco group!

-Library Lunchers raised money again this year to renew fostering Quanza and Kamok, two orphaned baby elephants from The David Sheldrick Wildlife Trust in Kenya.
-We had a cake bake and guessed the birthday of a Steiff elephant.
-We raised enough to foster them for a further 3 years each!
+Library Lunchers raised money again this year to foster a new orphaned, baby elephants from The David Sheldrick Wildlife Trust in Kenya: Enkesha.
+As part of our Celebrating Africa week we had a cake bake and guessed the birthday of a Steiff elephant.
+We also took part in a Great Elephant Walk around the shcool field, wearing African garments.
+We raised enough to foster Enkesha for 2 years!
 Awesome!

 Experiencing many different genres!
-This year they have read The Color Purple by Alice Walker, The Hound of The Baskervilles by Sir Arthur Conan-Doyle, The Chrysalids by John Wyndham and Obernewtyn by Isobelle Carmody, They have just started Rebecca by Daphne Du Maurier (May 2018).
+Last year they read The Color Purple by Alice Walker, The Hound of The Baskervilles by Sir Arthur Conan-Doyle, The Chrysalids by John Wyndham and Obernewtyn by Isobelle Carmody.
+They have just finished Rebecca by Daphne Du Maurier, and will start The Arrival, by Shaun Tan before trying The Clan of the Cave Bear, by Jean Auel.

 Jane Austen Book club Thursday lunchtimes, monthly.

-We are reading Pride and Prejudice, and hope to finish it before the end of the school year so we can start on Sense and Sensibility in September!
+We are reading Sense and Sensibility this term, and hope to finish it before the end of the school year.
 Tea and cake feature as we discuss the novels of Ms Austen!
 We also look at the rights of women at the time of Jane Austen, and th erights of girls and Women now via the Malala Fund.

 Chess club, and Wari/Bao club